LauraSFletcher/Optimal-Limb-Regeneration-Strategies-in-H.-sanguineus/README.md

 code.
 Each function in this file, one for each of the ten strategies, calculates how body mass, energy reserves, and regeneration should change on a daily basis according to their respective energy allocation strategy.

-There are four additional files associated with the Monte Carlo simulations: "Diet Quality Monte Carlo.R", "Fixed vs. Optimal Monte Carlo.R", "Seasonal, Body Size, Injury Monte Carlo.R", and "Variables (Monte Carlo).R."
-Run the first three of these files to obtain the Monte Carlo simulation results, including figures and .csv files for model-predicted reproductive output.
-The Monte Carlo variables file differs from the DSVM variables file because it does not include injury severity (or, as it appears in the code, "missing_limbs") and diet quality, which are determined within the code of the diet quality and seasonal, body size, and injury severity Monte Carlo simulations for each simulated individual.
+There are two additional files associated with the Monte Carlo simulations: "Fixed vs. Optimal Monte Carlo.R", and "Variables (Monte Carlo).R."
+Run the first of these files to obtain the Monte Carlo simulation results, including figures and .csv files for model-predicted reproductive output.
+The Monte Carlo variables file differs from the DSVM variables file because it does not include injury severity (or, as it appears in the code, "missing_limbs") and diet quality, which are determined within the code of the diet quality and seasonal, body size, and injury severity Monte
+Carlo simulations for each simulated individual.